Part of speech: noun

 A thin, stiff, transparent fabric made of silk or a synthetic yarn.

 "I need to buy four yards of organza to make my daughter's prom dress."

 "The thrift store was overflowing with organza dresses."

 This fashionable term comes from French, "naturellement."
 In the late 16th century, English adopted "organza" to describe the stiff, transparent, silk fabric that was used to make elaborate ballgowns.

 Did you Know?

 Today you're more likely to find organza made of a synthetic material, but the original fabric was made of silk.
-Organzine is silk thread that is twisted together with each fiber in a contrary direction.
-Organzine is woven together to make organza.
-The methods for making the thread and fabric produce a fine, transparent, but still stiff, product.
+Silk thread is twisted together with each fiber in a contrary direction to make organzine, which is then woven together to make organza.
+The methods for making the thread and fabric produce a fine, transparent, but still stiff product.